Onurbykall/SubdomainFinder/README.md

    - Ensures that the `ThreadPoolExecutor` is properly shut down and resources are released.
    - Provides feedback to the user indicating the completion of the subdomain scan and that the program has closed.

-## Usage
+## Configuration

 1. **Setup**:
    - Ensure Python is installed on your system.
    - Install the required libraries using: `pip install requests`.

 2. **Configuration**:
-   - Modify the `target_url` variable in the script to the domain you want to scan.
+   - **Target Domain**: Edit the `target_url` variable in the `subDomainFinder.py` script to specify the domain you want to scan.
+For example, set `target_url = "example.com"`.

-   - Update the `wordlist_file` variable with the path to your subdomain list file.
+   - **Subdomain List**: Update the `wordlist_file` variable with the path to your subdomain list file.
+By default, it is set to `"subDomainlist.txt"`.
+Ensure this file contains potential subdomains to test, one per line.

 3. **Running the Script**:
-   - Execute the script using: `python subDomainFinder.py`.
+   - Execute the script using the command: `python subDomainFinder.py`.
-   - Press `Ctrl+C` to interrupt the scan.
+   - If needed, you can interrupt the scan by pressing `Ctrl+C`.
 The script will handle the shutdown process and exit gracefully.

 ### Example